by Bill McBride on 6/05/2016 11:18:00 AM

 There were only 1,921,000 more private sector jobs at the end of Mr. Obama's first term.
 Forty months into Mr. Obama's second term, there are now 10,306,000 more private sector jobs than when he initially took office.

 A big difference between the presidencies has been public sector employment.
 Note the bumps in public sector employment due to the decennial Census in 1980, 1990, 2000, and 2010.

 The public sector grew during Mr. Carter's term (up 1,304,000), during Mr. Reagan's terms (up 1,414,000), during Mr. G.H.W.
 Bush's term (up 1,127,000), during Mr. Clinton's terms (up 1,934,000), and during Mr. G.W.
 Bush's terms (up 1,744,000 jobs).

-However the public sector has declined significantly since Mr. Obama took office (down 591,000 jobs).
-These job losses have mostly been at the state and local level, but more recently at the Federal level.
+However the public sector has declined significantly since Mr. Obama took office (down 503,000 jobs).
 This has been a significant drag on overall employment.